My Day at

 Before the classes start, I have a healthy breakfast that gives me energy for the whole morning.

-During the morning gatherings, I feel being part of a community that enjoys living and learning together.
+During our morning gatherings, I feel being part of a community that enjoys living and learning together.

 I get to know the world as a single indivisible whole, in which time, space and movement intertwine.
 Things that I discover are revealed through subjects that connect different areas of knowledge.